 Are you planning to take your business global?
 Well, it can be a tough call for your business as you’ll be integrating economically and financially on the international level.
+Especially if you’ve been operating as a small business or sole proprietor thus far.
 Surprisingly, this is what every business owner wants to achieve in their business lifecycle.
 Business expansion may sound thrilling, but it will ingest all your efforts and hard work to stay in the game for a long time.

 If you feel that the time has come to take your small business internationally, then go for it.
 But before that, you have to gain a deep understanding of the targeted markets, overall competition, current trends in the market, and a lot more.
 Compiling all these tasks in one major segment is a Growth Plan!

 - 1.1 So let’s understand in basic how execution risk appears to be: